cisco/mercury/README.md

 # Mercury: network metadata capture and analysis
 <img align="right" src="./mercury.png" width="200">

 This package contains two programs for fingerprinting network traffic and capturing and analyzing packet metadata: **mercury**, a Linux application that leverages the modern Linux kernel's high-performance networking capabilities (AF_PACKET and TPACKETv3), which is described below, and [**pmercury**](python/README.md), a portable python application, which is described [here](python/README.md).
+There is also a [User's Guide](https://github.com/cisco/mercury/wiki/Using-Mercury).

 ## Overview